Energy research and development

 - Through our research pilots working with cannabis growers to improve the efficiency of grow facilities, we’ve demonstrated that lighting upgrades reduce energy use by around 40% and HVAC upgrades can provide energy reduction of up to 50%.
 The results from these projects will provide useful information for establishing energy-efficiency incentives and help lessen the impacts on the grid.

 - Circadian lighting projects started with looking at assisted care facilities, and extended to looking at energy savings and health benefits for children with Autism Spectrum disorder.
-Based upon the work we’ve done, the Department of Education is leveraging our research in their national efforts on circadian lighting.
+Based upon the work we’ve done, the Department of Energy is leveraging our research in their national efforts on circadian lighting.

 - To help provide customers additional control on our Time-of-Day Rate, we evaluated energy savings, peak load reduction, and customer bill savings from optimization of smart thermostats (optimization by Nest and WhiskerLabs) and heat pump water heaters (optimization by Virtual Peaker).